Information for Hosts

 • Insurance, medical care, bank account

-Depending on for how long and from which country your guest or new employee comes to Germany, a visa or residence permit may be required for the stay.
+Depending on for how long and from which country your guest or new employee comes to Germany, a visa and/or residence permit may be required for the stay.
 The visa application process may take several months and should therefore be initiated as early as possible.
-An invitation letter from your faculty is often required for the visa.
-We will be happy to inform you about which documents are required and provide you with text templates.
+An invitation letter from your faculty or an admission agreement is often required for the visa.
+We will be happy to inform you about which documents are required and provide you with templates.

 Make sure in good time that your guest or new employee is provided with a workstation in your faculty.
-Remember that the PC’s operating system language or keyboard layout may need to be changed.
-For longer stays, also have the door label changed.
+Remember that the PC’s operating system language and keyboard layout may need to be changed.
+For longer stays, also have the door label changed by Facility Management.
+Also make sure to have locking authorisations set up.

 Department III: Personnel and Organisation provides guidelines for the introduction of new employees on the Intranet.
 Be sure to assign mentors to new employees from abroad, as many processes at a German university can be different from those in their home countries.
 For example, onboarding should cover the topics below: